-Three Indian Moms Went Looking For Role Models For Their Daughters
+3 Indian Moms Went Looking For Role Models For Their Daughters

 The book includes a number of historical figures.
 The Hungarian-Indian artist Amrita Sher-Gil (1913-1941), loved painting village customs.
 Her famous painting, Bride's Toilet, (1937), provides an inside look at a bride being pampered during traditional Indian wedding preparations.
 She was criticized for her sorrowful paintings yet refused to change her artistic style to please her critics.

-Like Sher-gil, there are many examples of women who have never felt the need to conform and who waged quiet battles.
+Like Sher-Gil, there are many examples of women who have never felt the need to conform and who waged quiet battles.

 Janaki Ammal (1897-1984), a botanist, went to London after her male co-workers in India refused to work with her because she wasn't married.
-Ammal eventually returned, bred a new variety of sugarcane, sweeter than the Indonesian one imported to India at the time, and was honored when a blossom, the Magnolia Kobus Janaki Ammal, was named after her.
+Ammal eventually returned, bred a new variety of sugar cane, sweeter than the Indonesian one imported to India at the time, and was honored when a blossom, the Magnolia Kobus Janaki Ammal, was named after her.

 Some of the women in the book are famous — like Indira Gandhi, India's first female prime minister.
-But others get a mention in history books, says Aloka Parasher Sen, historian and former dean of the School of Social Sciences at the Central University of Hyderabad.
+But others rarely get a mention in history books, says Aloka Parasher Sen, historian and former dean of the School of Social Sciences at the Central University of Hyderabad.

 One example is the country's first female lawyer, Cornelia Sorabji (1866-1954), who returned to India in 1894 after studying at Oxford.
 She gave legal advice to hundreds of Indian women who were forced to wear a veil, who could not leave their houses and were not allowed to communicate with men, counseling them on how to manage and defend their property.